halessi/DCF/README.md

 ### Basic usage

 As of now, command line arguments are used to parse parameters.
-See main.py for defaults.
+See main.py for default values.
 Here is a description of the parameters: (as of now)

 ```
 python main.py \